 If you’ve been searching for some information on growing vegetables from seed Australia, then you’ve found it.

 Growing your own food from seed is such a rewarding experience to share with the kids and it’s really simple to do.
-The hardest part is remembering to keep your eye on them because like babies, they need to be looked after.
-Not only is it easy, but it’s fun and a very cost-effective way to shop fruit and veg!
+The hardest part is remembering to keep your eye on them.
+Because they are precious, like babies, they need to be looked after.
+Not only is it easy, but it’s fun and a very cost-effective way to shop for fruit and veg!

 The thing to remember with seed raising is it takes about 4-6 weeks for them to be ready for your garden.
 If you can protect them through the initial stages of life, they will be much stronger when they head out into the veggie patch.

 First off you need to select your seeds to sow.
 Check out our latest planting guide by joining ‘Family Garden Life – Our Food Garden Facebook group.
 Here you can also join the conversation about growing produce in your family garden.
 It’s a great place to ask for help and get guidance along the way.

 There is a wide selection of seeds on offer these days, so you can try just about anything, as long as you’re in the right season.